 The Renko Chart’s Essence

 In theory, the Renko chart, which is constructed with bricks, is quite similar to the Point and Figure chart.
 Renko charts employ bricks, whereas P & F charts employ X and O. Because the emphasis is on price changes, time is irrelevant in a Renko chart.
-The time unit, on the other hand, is critical since it dictates how the chart is created, as the Renko chart is based only on closing prices.
+The time unit, on the other hand, is critical since it dictates how the chart is created.
+Keep in mind that the Renko chart only uses closing prices as its data source.

 The Renko is a price movement chart that does not take time into account.
 If the brick [block] size is 10, the time unit is hourly, the price closes 20 points higher or lower than the previous close after one hour, two more bricks are added to the chart.
 The current brick, for example, has a low 90/high 100 value.
 After an hour, the price settled at 120.
 Because each brick size is set at 10, two more bricks are drawn.
 During each hour, price fluctuations are disregarded.
 If the price increases 25 points but then reverses and falls 5 points after one hour, no new block is formed.